Roblox/rodux/docs/api-reference.md

 Unless handled by middleware, `action` must contain a `type` field to indicate what type of action it is.
 No other fields are required.

+!!! warning
+	`store:dispatch()` will **overwrite any previous states that have been previously dispatched.** For example, if you dispatch an action that contains a list of pet names and 	  then dispatch an action that contains a list of fruits, the list of fruits will show instead of the list of pets in `store:getState()`.

 ### Store:getState
 ```
 store:getState() -> table